Category: Building Design

 7.5 Building Design: Passive House

 Author: Johanna Weber ABSTRACT: Passive House is the world leading building standard in energy-efficient construction and is one of the pioneering concepts for building low-energy houses.
-Diagram 1.
-(Image Credit: The Passive House Institute) MAIN Established by the Passivhaus Institute in Darmstadt, Germany in 1996, “Passive House” is a building standard that is truly energy … Continue reading 7.5 Building Design: Passive House
+MAIN Established by the Passivhaus Institute in Darmstadt, Germany in 1996, “Passive House” is a building standard that is truly energy efficient, comfortable and affordable all at the same…

 7.2 Building Design: Design for Deconstruction

 Author: Sophie Charron ABSTRACT: Design for deconstruction aims to responsibly manage materials used in construction to be reused and in turn reduce the need for new raw materials.
-Source: Engineering drawing of designing for deconstruction by Rethinking the Future MAIN Design for deconstruction, otherwise known as design for disassembly, is building with a consideration for … Continue reading 7.2 Building Design: Design for Deconstruction
+MAIN Design for deconstruction, otherwise known as design for disassembly, is building with a consideration for the complete life cycle of a structure.
+When this design is…

 7.5 Building Design: Passive House

 Author: Johanna Weber ABSTRACT: Passive House is the world leading building standard in energy-efficient construction and is one of the pioneering concepts for building low-energy houses.
-Diagram 1.
-(Image Credit: The Passive House Institute) MAIN Established by the Passivhaus Institute in Darmstadt, Germany in 1996, “Passive House” is a building standard that is truly energy … Continue reading 7.5 Building Design: Passive House
+MAIN Established by the Passivhaus Institute in Darmstadt, Germany in 1996, “Passive House” is a building standard that is truly energy efficient, comfortable and affordable all at the same…

 7.8 Building Design: Simplicity in Design